Camino Primitivo de Santiago (Stage 2) – 5 nights

 At a glance

-5 nights (4 walking days - from Lugo to Santiago) For extra nights we recommend Oviedo and Lugo, or maybe starting a stage earlier in Castroverde (comfortable accommodation - supplement)
+5 nights (4 walking days - from Lugo to Santiago).
+For extra nights we recommend Oviedo and Lugo, or maybe starting a stage earlier in Castroverde (comfortable accommodation - supplement).
+See 'Prices' tab for what's included.

 How much walking?